 Hi, everyone!
+My name is Gretchen Gatan and I’m a writer and editor based in Quezon City.
 I recently posted on my Instagram stories that I applied for a QCitizen ID.
 A lot messaged me to ask what it was, and how I was able to do it.
 If you’re a resident of Quezon City like me, here’s a step-by-step guide on how to apply for a QCitizen ID!
 Just a few tips before starting—make sure to use a desktop or laptop instead of your tablet or mobile phone.
-I noticed that the website wasn’t optimized for mobile phones yet when I was helping my parents register.
+I noticed that the website wasn’t optimized for mobile phones yet while I was helping my parents register.
 You might have a hard time answering the captcha.
 For a smoother and easier experience, have a desktop or laptop ready.

 Requirements You’ll Need:

 - valid IDs